artetecha/artetecha-platform/README.md

 ## Cloudflare

-[Cloudflare](https://www.cloudflare.com) is one of the CDNs best [supported by Platform.sh](https://docs.platform.sh/golive/cdn.html); it is also one that provides a good free plan.
+Cloudflare is one of the CDNs best [supported by Platform.sh](https://docs.platform.sh/golive/cdn.html); it is also one that provides a good free plan.
 When you combine that with the awesome plugin [WP Cloudflare Super Page Cache](https://wordpress.org/plugins/wp-cloudflare-page-cache/), choosing Cloudflare for your personal sites becomes really a no-brainer.

 ## WordPress translation files and Composer

 WordPress Packagist does not provide such files at the moment.
 Thankfully, the OSS community never rests, and [`inpsyde/wp-translation-downloader`](https://github.com/inpsyde/wp-translation-downloader) is a great Composer plugin to manage WordPress translations.

+## GitHub Actions

+It seemed like the obvious choice.
+Currently no particular CI/CD task is implemented, as Platform.sh provide their own built-in CI/CD for builds and deployments.
+Moreover, I do not require particular testing at present, so I am not using Actions for that either.
+However, I am using it as Cron Scheduler, to perform regular tasks on my Platform.sh project.

+Although Platform.sh allow you to do that by defining Cron Jobs [on their own platform](https://docs.platform.sh/golive/steps.html#4-bonus-steps-optional), I chose to have this functionality decoupled from Platform.sh.